Teaching and Learning

 Information and Communication Technologies are integrated across the curriculum and used in ways to enhance student learning.
 Students may, at different times, use laptops, desktops, iPads, tablets, video cameras and still cameras to access curriculum content.
 We believe that ICTs should be used to create, process, innovate, present and share ideas, learning and thinking.
 All use of ICTs at Clarendon must be done in accordance with our user agreements and policies.
 See School Technology Policy.

 A school concert is held each year on an evening in Term 4 where each class performs a dance they have learned during Term 4.
-Extended family is welcome to attend this event, which is generally held at Seeds Uniting Church in Aberfoyle Park.
+Extended family is welcome to attend this event, which is generally held at a venue relatively close to our school.

-Water Safety and Swimming Classes for Reception to Year 5 will be held in Term 2 this year (2019) for one week (Mon-Fri) at the Noarlunga Swimming Centre.
+Water Safety and Swimming Classes for Reception to Year 5 are generally held in Term 2 for one week (Mon-Fri) at the Noarlunga Swimming Centre.
 Parents are invited to attend to watch on the final day.

-The senior class participates in an aquatics program each year, usually in Term 1.
+The senior class participates in an aquatics program every 2 years, usually in Term 1.
 Students participate in kayaking, wind surfing, sailing, surfing, boating, canoeing and snorkelling lessons spread over two to three days.

 Twilight Sports Day